kelen-argosi/progressive/README.md

 - Giving feedback on GitHub
 - Reporting bugs or feature requests
 - Sharing it with others in the Obsidian community
+- Funding : If you really want to donate, give money to a charity

 ---

 ## 🧠 Developer & API Notes

-- Developed in **TypeScript** for clean structure and better type safety.
+- Developed in **TypeScript**
 - All styles are now externalized into `styles.css` for theme compatibility.
 - Uses `registerInterval` to handle periodic updates safely.
 - Uses `Vault.cachedRead()` for efficient file access.